OctopusDeploy/blog/blog/2023-04/how-to-measure-mean-time-to-resolve/index.md

 ### Where restore times remain useful

 Instead of zipping up your incidents into an average number, plot each duration on a chart.
-Using a scatter plot or a box-and-whisker chart lets you visualize durations without losing fidelity.
+Use a scatter plot or box-and-whisker chart to visualize durations without losing fidelity.
 This will show you trends and outliers, which is more valuable than an average.

 ![A scatter plot showing incident durations](time-to-restore-scatter.png)

 You can now understand the trend in resolution times to see if you are improving over time.
-You can also identify outliers that took longer to solve and discuss how you could handle them better.
-Resolution times remain useful as part of your journey into exploring incidents and improving incident management and system stability.
+You can also identify the outliers and discuss how you could handle them better.
+Resolution times remain useful as part of your journey into exploring incidents.
+Use them to improve incident management and system stability.

-If incidents require a code fix, the restore time will be subject to the performance of your deployment pipeline.
-Being able to quickly and safely deploy new versions of your software has positive effects beyond incident management.
+If incidents need a code fix, the restore time will depend on your deployment pipeline's performance.
+Being able to quickly and safely deploy new versions of your software also has positive effects beyond incident management.

-Using restore times encourages you to introduce monitoring and alerting tools, significantly improving your ability to detect problems before a customer is impacted.
+Using restore times encourages you to introduce monitoring and alerting tools, significantly improving your ability to detect problems before a customer is affected.

 ### Have a clear definition for incidents